Today I’m talking about leftover food and what to do with it.

-I’ll eat most dinner leftovers for breakfast and throw a couple of eggs on them.
+I’ll eat most dinner leftovers for breakfast and throw a couple of eggs on it.

 The other week I had leftover butternut squash curry and quinoa for breakfast with a couple of fried eggs on top.
 So delicious and filling for the whole morning!

-But I love savoury things for breakfast, where you might be into something a bit more sweet.
+I love savoury things for breakfast, though–you might be into something a bit sweeter.